In these Terms, the following terms have the meanings set out below:

 By using the Site, you acknowledge and agree that:

-- to the extent there is any inconsistency between these Terms and the notices incorporated by reference into these Terms, these Terms prevail
+- except as expressly noted below, to the extent there is any inconsistency between these Terms and the notices incorporated by reference into these Terms, these Terms prevail

 - any Content we communicate using the Site is communicated in good faith as general information only, and is not in the nature of advice.
 The data and other information published in the National Registers are jointly managed by each state and territory regulatory authority and ACECQA.
 We believe the Content to be accurate and current as at the date of publication, but we reserve the right to correct or update Content at any time

-- you will indemnify us against any loss or damage we may suffer, howsoever caused (including through negligence), as a result of, or in connection with, the use or misuse by you of this Site and Content published on this Site, including Content from the national registers.
+- you will indemnify us against any loss or damage we may suffer, howsoever caused (including through negligence), as a result of, or in connection with, the use or misuse by you of this Site and Content published on this Site, including all Content and data from the national registers.

 - intellectual property in the Content of the Site is owned by or licensed to ACECQA

-- intellectual property in Content provided by Commonwealth, State or Territory agencies, private individuals or organisations may belong to those agencies, individuals or organisations and may be licensed to, or otherwise authorised to be used by, ACECQA.
+- intellectual property in any Content provided by Commonwealth, State or Territory agencies, private individuals or organisations may belong to those agencies, individuals or organisations and is licensed or otherwise authorised to be used by ACECQA.

-- if you are accessing this Site on behalf of your organisation, non-commercial use on behalf of your organisation.
+- if you are accessing this Site on behalf of your organisation, these rights are granted exclusively for non-commercial use on behalf of your organisation; and

-- you must retain all copyright, trade mark and other proprietary notices in any Content that is Reproduced in whole or in part without material alteration
+- you must retain all copyright, trade mark and other proprietary notices in any Content that is Reproduced in whole or in part without material alteration; and

-If you breach any of these Terms, the permission granted under this section is immediately and automatically revoked.
+If you breach any of these Terms (or the terms and conditions of any licence relating to any of the Content), the permission granted under this section (and any licence) is immediately and automatically revoked.

-You must not use the Site, the Content on this Site, the national registers or any Derivative Work outside the scope of these Terms without obtaining our prior written consent to do so.
+You must not use the Site, the Content including any of the national registers, or data from them, or any Derivative Work outside the scope of these Terms (and the relevant licence) without obtaining our prior written consent to do so.
 We may agree to provide our written consent for such use (including subject to conditions) or decline to provide our written consent in our absolute discretion and without giving reasons.
 Any requests in relation to written consent should be addressed to:

 Australian Children’s Education and Care Quality Authority [email protected]